Rosita Sokou: Television

-During the period 1977–1983 she became a celebrity as part of the panel in the TV show "Na I Efkeria" ("Here's your chance", a Greek version of "Opportunity knocks").
+From 1977 to 1983, Sokou became a celebrity as part of the panel of the TV show Na I Efkeria ("Here's your chance", a Greek version of "Opportunity knocks").
 These were the early days of TV, and the audience response was unprecedented.
-In 1992–93 she hosted her own TV show at New Channel, "Visitors at Night".
+In 1992–93 she hosted her own TV show on New Channel, Visitors at Night.
 She welcomed the guests in her own living room, and chatted with them in an informal way, something unprecedented in the history of Greek TV.

 Translations

-She translated many authors – Aldous Huxley, Ingmar Bergman, Isaac Asimov and Stanisław Lem – reflecting her own tastes and interests, as well as comics such as the "Corto Maltese" series by Hugo Pratt.
-She translated, edited and updated the two-volume "Cinema", an encyclopedia by Georges Charensol, and was for many years co-responsible for the foreign language edition of the Athens Festival programme.
+She translated many authors – Aldous Huxley, Ingmar Bergman, Isaac Asimov and Stanisław Lem – reflecting her own tastes and interests, as well as comics such as the Corto Maltese series by Hugo Pratt.
+She translated, edited and updated the two-volume Cinema, an encyclopedia by Georges Charensol, and was for many years co-responsible for the foreign language edition of the Athens Festival programme.

 Theatre – adaptations and translations

-Since 1974 she started her deeper involvement with the theatre, writing the play The Portrait of Dorian Gray (based on Oscar Wilde's novella), and adapting Georg Büchner's Lenz for Dimitri Potamitis' Theatre of Research.
-Later on, she translated Sam Shepard’s Shock and Edward Albee’s Sea View for Yorgos Messalas' company.
-Together with her daughter, she translated Manjula Padmanabhan’s Harvest which was awarded 1st prize at the Onassis International Theatre Competition in 1998 and Jean Anouilh’s Jesabel for Jenny Roussea’s troupe in 1999.
+In 1974, Sokou started her deeper involvement with the theatre, writing the play The Portrait of Dorian Gray (based on Oscar Wilde's novella), and adapting Georg Büchner's Lenz for Dimitri Potamitis' Theatre of Research.
+Later, she translated Sam Shepard’s Shock and Edward Albee's Sea View for Yorgos Messalas' company.
+Together with her daughter, she translated Manjula Padmanabhan's Harvest, which was awarded 1st prize at the Onassis International Theatre Competition in 1998, and Jean Anouilh's Jesabel for Jenny Roussea's troupe in 1999.